Informing Our Approach

 We need roles (and policies and attributes)

-Okay, so what constitutes this architecture?
 A work processing system maps the organization it serves, and all organizations are inherently role-based, wherein people are assigned to positions, each position having a number of responsibilities.
-These responsibilities define how the system presents itself to people and how they interact with it.
+To configure your system we recast these responsibilities into access policies that define how the system presents itself to people and how they interact with it.

 Or, as Jan Dietz puts it in his book Enterprise Ontology: